nmargari/ultrasonic_object_avoidance_robot/README.md

 # ultrasonic_object_avoidance_robot
-An arduino robot that avoids objects using an ultrasonic sensor
+An arduino robot that avoids objects using an ultrasonic sensor.